kojimano/ocr_extraction_attack/README.md

 # Data
 Data processing and annotation scripts are located under `/data/script`.
-We are undecided whther we will release our Google OCR annotation due to the ethical concerns and potential the term of use violation.
+We are undecided whether we will release our Google OCR annotation due to the ethical concerns and potential the term of use violation.
 ```
 cd /data
 mkdir TextOCR